Preschooler play: why it’s important for movement and motor skills development

 Australian guidelines say that preschoolers should be active for at least 3 hours every day.
 Active play can range from running and jumping to quieter activities like putting toys away, helping with everyday household tasks and going for walks.

 What to expect: preschoolers and movement

-At 3-4 years, your preschooler will probably:
+At 3-4 years, your child will probably:

-- start to dress independently
+- start to dress on their own

 - use scissors quite well

 - ride a tricycle by 4 years and start trying to ride a bike